 Essentially you are looking at needing the minimum wage ($7.25 x 40 hours per week = $1,160) to cover your monthly expenses.

-This figure is almost the same as what I am looking at for the cost of living here in Medellin, Colombia (albeit with a much higher standard of living–I shower like everyday, eat out almost all the time, and have an apartment).
+This figure is almost the same as what I am looking at for the cost of living here in Medellin, Colombia (albeit with a much higher standard of living–I shower like every day, eat out almost all the time, and have an apartment).
+This article was about expenses for a solo, climbing road trip, but I also wrote my real life road trip expense report for a later trip as a couple.

 Check out Roll Global’s budget breakdown on their five-month climbing road trip.